 "But you don't look like you have an eating disorder..." is something I used to hear all the time, and btw, you should never say this to anyone with an eating disorder.
 Also, it's not a thing.
 Eating disorders come in all different forms and are not defined by weight or size – perpetuating the idea that you have to be underweight and look sick to have one is damaging and prevents people from getting help.

-Which leads me onto a really scary new study that's just been published, showing that teens and young adults can have normal body weights and still be dangerously ill, both mentally and physically.
+Which leads me onto a really scary study, showing that teens and young adults can have normal body weights and still be dangerously ill, both mentally and physically.
 The study, led by researchers at the Stanford University School of Medicine and the University of California-San Francisco, finds that a normal body weight can hide this eating disorder, which is called atypical anorexia nervosa.

 Typical anorexia nervosa required individuals to be 85 per cent below their ideal body weight to be diagnosed, but in 2013, this new category, atypical anorexia nervosa, was recognised.
 Sufferers of this disease meet all other diagnostic criteria for anorexia nervosa but they have a normal body weight.